-Numerous events are taking place in SalzburgerLand, Tirol and in Upper Austria in order to mark the 200-year anniversary.
-The top events for 2018 at a glance.
+Numerous events took place in SalzburgerLand, Tirol and in Upper Austria in order to mark the 200-year anniversary.
+A brief review of the top events that have taken place.

 Special exhibition at Salzburg Museum: “SILENT NIGHT 200 – History.
 Message.
 Present.”

-The special exhibition is dedicated to the history, message and present of the song in six chapters – based on the six verses.
-It also addresses the immaterial character of the song as a piece of cultural heritage.
+The special exhibition was dedicated to the history, message and present of the song in six chapters – based on the six verses.
+It also addressed the immaterial character of the song as a piece of cultural heritage.

 Salzburg Museum | 29th of September 2018 to the 3rd of February 2019 | www.salzburgmuseum.at